GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Implementation Details

 \paragraph{Pre-training.} The pre-training process was conducted for a total of 50 epochs, with each epoch iterating through all tasks sampled from our pre-training corpus.
 To improve the model's ability to learn from varying amounts of context, we employed a shot decay schedule, where the number of shots, was gradually decayed from an initial 20 down to 5 over the course of training.
 To enhance model robustness, we applied two forms of data augmentation: feature dropout and edge dropout.
 The final multi-task loss is a weighted sum of the individual task losses, with a hyperparameter controlling their relative importance.
-For link prediction tasks specifically, we used a negative sampling ratio of 3:1, sampling three negative links for each positive link for both the support set construction and the query set loss calculation.
+For link prediction tasks specifically, the support set is constructed with a balanced 1:1 ratio between positive and negative edges, while the overall negative sampling ratio used for pre-training remains 3:1.